-- Explore inside computer. - Click here for discussion on using Padlet http://www.youtube.com/watch?v=UuzciL8qCYM. - See article at end of Lesson on Internet Start Pages. - What's PollDaddy?
-Watch this video. http://www.youtube.com/watch?v=EdEqCE9XuJM. - What's Evernote?
-Watch this video -- http://bit.ly/1RwG4yg. - For more Google Apps, try these (find links here -- http://bit.ly/1P8b2yv): - Map Maker: Create a map, or update a map of a specific destination. - Maps: Explore, create and collaborate with mapping tools. - Scholar: Research and analyze sources from books, websites, other. - Tour Builder: Use Google Earth to create an online tour of anywhere in world. - Translate: Translate any text. - YouTube EDU: View educational content.
+- Explore inside computer. - See article at end of Lesson on Internet Start Pages. - For more Google Apps, try these: - Maps: Explore, create and collaborate with mapping tools. - Scholar: Research and analyze sources from books, websites, other. - Tour Builder: Use Google Earth to create an online tour of anywhere in world. - Translate: Translate any text. - YouTube EDU: View educational content.